AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * PolkaAirdops Smart Contract.
 This contract is a factory smart contract that creates a specific smart contract for the project airdrop allowing to mint and distribute the NFTs to the rewarded ambassadors.
-The project manager of the airdrop must send GLMR coins to the factory smart contract to create the propietary project NFT smart contract.
+The project manager of the airdrop must send enough GLMR coins to the factory smart contract for the creation of the project's NFT smart contract.
 Moonbeam is a perfect fit for our project because it allows for building cross-chain connected applications in the Polkadot ecosystem.
 Moonbeam powers dApps that can access users, assets, and services on any chain.
 Moreover Moonbeam leverage EVM complatible smart contracts programming where our team has extensive expertise.
 Here is an excerpt of the connection of the backend server to the Moonbeam smart contract.